-ENGL 1020 Composition I (3) The logic and rhetoric of expository writing.
+GE ENGL 1020 Composition I (3) The logic and rhetoric of expository writing.
 Prerequisite: placement according to University policy applies.
-NOTE: For preparatory courses for ENGL 1020, see "Academic Enrichment" in this catalog.
+Prerequisite: placement according to University policy applies.
+NOTE: For preparatory courses for GEENGL 1020, see "Academic Enrichment" in this catalog.
 FA, SP, SU.

-ENGL 1030 Composition II (3) Advanced writing involving research and the construction of academic arguments.
-Prerequisite: ENGL 1020 or equivalent.
-FA, SP, SU
+GE ENGL 1030 Composition II (3) Advanced writing involving research and the construction of academic arguments.
+Prerequisite: @ENGL 1020 or equivalent.
+FA, SP, SU.

-ENGL 1080 Advanced Composition (3) The logic and rhetoric of expository writing taught at an advanced level, involving research.
+GE ENGL 1080 Advanced Composition (3) The logic and rhetoric of expository writing taught at an advanced level, involving research.
 Prerequisite: placement according to University policy applies.
 FA, SP, SU.
 ENGL 1180 Spoken English as a Second Language (3) Guided practice for non-native English speakers in comprehending and producing oral English for academic purpose.
-May be repeated for a maximum of 6 semester hours, FA, SP, SU,
+May be repeated for a maximum of 6 semester hours.
+FA, SP, SU.

 ENGL 1190 Written English as a Second Language (3) Guided practice for non-native English speakers in writing English for academic purposes.
 May be repeated for a maximum of 6 semester hours.
 Prerequisite: ENGL 1180 or consent of the English as a Second Language Committee.
-FA.
-SP.
-SU.
+FA, SP, SU.